-UNIT 1 EARLY HISTORY OF NORTH EAST INDIA
+UNIT I EARLY HISTORY OF NORTH EAST INDIA

-- 1.0 Introduction

-- 1.1 Unit Objectives
+Introduction Unit Objectives

-- 1.2 Geographical Features of North East India
+Geographical Features of North East India

-- 1.3 Pre-History of North East India

-- 1.3.1 Tripura; 1.3.2 Manipur; 1.3.3 Assam
+Pre-History of North East India Tripura; 1.3.2 Manipur; 1.3.3 Assam

-- 1.4 Pattern of Settlement

-- 1.5 The Varman Dynasty

-- 1.6 Summary

-- 1.7 Key Terms
+Summary Key Terms

-- 1.8 Answers to 'Check Your Progress'

-- 1.9 Questions and Exercises

-- 1.10 Further Reading

 North East India has over 2000 km of border with Bhutan, China, Myanmar and Bangladesh and is connected to the rest of India by a narrow 20 km wide corridor of land.
 One of the most ethically and linguistically diverse regions in Asia, each state has a distinct culture and tradition of its own.